-On our last Red Sea Relaxed I was posed the question as to how I managed to successfully capture sunbeams.
+On our last Red Sea Relaxed, I have posed the question as to how I managed to successfully capture sunbeams.

 Beam me down Scotty…..

 Capturing Sunbeams is quite difficult if shooting with a camera that you can only use the LCD screen to frame and focus.
-Iin fact it’s much easier to take these pictures with your eye wedged up tight against a viewfinder, blocking out the extraneous light as you look towards the sun.
+In fact, it’s much easier to take these pictures with your eye wedged up tight against a viewfinder, blocking out the extraneous light as you look towards the sun.

 And if you really want an easier life then an optical viewfinder is way simpler to do this with.
-Very important point here, you MUST NEVER look directly into the sun, especially via some sort of optical pathway or even a screen.
+A very important point here, you MUST NEVER look directly into the sun, especially via some sort of optical pathway or even a screen.

 Sunbeams Issues?
 What Issues?

-This results in a visible burning out of the image onscreen or in viewfinder, which isn’t an issue with a much simpler optically based system.
+This results in a visible burning out of the image on screen or in the viewfinder, which isn’t an issue with a much simpler optically based system.